dyrdadev/ohi-ohi-dungeon/README.md

 ## Third Party Content

-Some assets were created by other people.
+Many assets of this project were created by other people.
 Check out the [Third Party Notice](/ThirdPartyNotice.md) file for details.